intuition-dev/intuDocs/site/text/features1.md

 2. Cross Platform from single code base: Web, IOS, Android (similar to Google's Flutter, but instead leveraging Adobe's free https://Build.PhoneGap.com); but with working SEO.
 2. Built-in support for I18N
 2. Built in deployment (GitDown) for multiple environments such as staging.
-2. Built in support for SQL back end.
+2. Built in support for SQL backend.
 2. Progressive PWA